How to Make Powdered Sugar (Just 2 Ingredients!)

 Substitutions and Additions

 - Arrowroot Powder: A great alternative to cornstarch, especially if you’re looking for a grain-free or paleo-friendly option.
+Use the same measurement as cornstarch.

 How to Make Homemade Powdered Sugar (step-by-step directions)